 Christine Dennison is the Co-founder and President of Mad Dog Expeditions an internationally recognized technical scuba diving, adventure and exploration company based in New York City.
 She brings years of experience working with an international clientele and media combined with successful marketing and branding of her boutique company to Tiburon Subsea.
 Christine worked with Casio G-Shock Japan on two watch campaigns one of which produced a limited edition Mad Dog Expeditions watch sold internationally.
 She has a network of clients and colleagues, which will be instrumental in helping us maximize our products and services through media exposure.
 Christine has worked on several expeditions using underwater robotics and is very familiar with the industry and trade.
 She is a Fellow of the Explorers Club and the Royal Geographical Society and supports marine and wildlife conservation issues through non-profit work. .
 For her roll in the discovery and exploration of the USS R-12, with two Brazilian officers entombed, she has been awarded the Brazilian Navy League’s Medal of Honor.
 She appears regularly on CNN FOX, CNBC, BBC, SKY and CBC as an ocean technology, logistics and expeditions expert and is currently working on an upcoming North Pole Expedition and she is a native New Yorker.

-Lt Col RET Andy Taylor is a retired US Air Force Lt Colonel with over 28 years of experience in military operations and logistics, training, contract management, budget analysis, information and video technologies and simulator management.
-Andy is a combat decorated veteran F16 Pilot, having flown combat missions in Desert Storm and Iraqi Freedom, as well as Combat Air Patrol missions over Washington, DC and New York City.
-Throughout his career he was extensively involved in operational deployments of aircraft and equipment to remote locations along with the logistical standup and technical support of field level operations.
+Andy Taylor is a retired US Air Force Lt Colonel with over 28 years of experience in military operations and logistics, training development and execution, contract management, budget analysis, information, video technologies and simulator management.
+Andy is a combat decorated veteran, having flown combat missions in Desert Storm, Iraqi Freedom, as well as Noble Eagle Combat Air Patrol missions over Washington, DC and New York City.
+Throughout his career he was extensively involved in military training operations and development, operational deployments of aircraft and equipment to remote locations, and logistical standup and technical support of field level operations.
 Andy’s post military career has continued to build upon his military experience.
 As a contractor in the defense industry, he has been involved in the budgeting, contracting, acquiring, testing, integration and fielding of advanced equipment for multiple combat aircraft, including airborne Targeting Pods.
-He was also lead IT and managed the logistics and planning of launching, recovering and analysis of sonar operations for the AUV systems operation development team that was responsible for mapping 1800 square miles of ocean bottom in over 1500 meter.
-Andy comes to us from Infinite Technologies where as a Senior Analyst he was involved in software development and operational use of software designed for the Air Force, with over 2000 users, to manage sustainment of all their weapons system totaling more than 12 Billion dollars a year.
-Andy’s extensive experience dealing with military logistics and operations brings to the team proven leadership for our world-wide operations.
+He served as Information Technical Lead and managed the logistics and planning of launching, recovering and analysis of sonar operations for the AUV systems operation development team that was responsible for mapping 1800 square miles of ocean bottom in over 1500 meter.
+Andy comes to us from Infinite Technologies where as a Senior Program Manager and Training Consultant he was involved in software development, training and operational use of software designed for the Air Force, supporting over 3000 users, in managing sustainment requirements for all Air Force weapons systems totaling more than 18 Billion dollars a year.
+He has been instrumental in the standardization and development of over 75 courses supporting software processes and functionality using industry tools.
+Andy’s extensive experience dealing with training, logistics and operations brings to the team proven leadership for our world-wide operations and training development.

 Robert "RB" Havens has 25 years of engineering experience in marine and industrial environments ranging from manufacturing machinery and control systems to state of the art marine robotics.
 With a resume that includes US Navy electrical engineer, maintenance/physical plant manager of a waste to energy power plant, Robert has a diverse background that has allowed him to become proficient in multiple engineering disciplines including steam generated power systems, hydraulic controls, marine and industrial electrical power generation and distribution systems, ship propulsion systems, ship navigation systems, ship satellite systems and fully integrated computer control systems.
 Over the last three years Robert has logged thousands of hours as the lead operator/maintenance technician for a benthic mapping project utilizing a Bluefin 12D AUV (Autonomous Underwater Vehicle).
 The 1,500m rated INS (Inertial Navigation System) equipped 12D carried duel frequency side scan sonar and photo mapping payloads operating at an average depth of 1,200 to 1500 meters deep.